Collection MoMA Analysis - An Art Collector's Tool

 Introduction

-In an era when female artists are recieving their (much overdue) recognition in both museum collections and the art market, it's time to consider some pieces for your growing own MoMA collection.
+In an era when female artists are finally receiving recognition in both museum collections and the art market, it's time to consider how to go about building up your own MoMA collection.

 My Shiny App is a exploratory data tool that analyses The Museum of Modern Art's (MoMA) online collection of female artists.
 These artist were then fed into Artsy.net's "similar artists" recommendations accessed via their API to generate suggestions for your next aqcuisition by a female artist.